Scientific name: Peronospora belbahrii Thines

 There are no effective ways to treat for basil downy mildew once plants have become infected, so planting resistant varieties and using fungicides prior to infection is recommended.
 For more information on the susceptibility of various basil varieties as well as appropriate fungicides, consult the University of Minnesota Extension’s basil downy mildew page.

 If early stages of basil downy mildew are suspected on a plant, suspicious leaves can be incubated in a dark place enclosed in a plastic bag with a damp paper towel.
 Any resulting spore production in the following days may indicate the presence of basil downy mildew.
-Contact the MDA’s Arrest the Pest for help with identification.
+Contact the MDA via email at Arrest.the.Pest@state.mn.us for help with identification.